Wall St Week Ahead-Some investors look to diversify amid big tech rally

 Denny Fish, a portfolio manager and technology sector lead at Janus Henderson, said inflation concerns and high valuations in the technology sector have prompted him to look for smaller companies that will benefit from growth of giants with more crowded stock positions.

-Fish is bullish on shares of Australian software development company Atlassian Corp PLC , whose product management tools "augment" Microsoft's suite of applications, as well as Canadian e-commerce company Shopify Inc , which benefits from the growth of Amazon, he said.
+Fish is bullish on shares of Australian software development company Atlassian Corp PLC TEAM.O, whose product management tools "augment" Microsoft's suite of applications, as well as Canadian e-commerce company Shopify Inc SHOP.TO, which benefits from the growth of Amazon, he said.

 "What we're doing is finding emerging companies that have even better growth than the giant companies and rational valuations that will outperform over multi-year periods," Fish said.